Essential Cloud Security and Compliance Standards for SMBs

 Payment Card Industry Data Security Standard (PCI DSS)

-Any organization that stores, processes, or transmits credit card information must adhere to PCI DSS guidelines.
+Any organization that stores, processes, or sends credit card data must follow PCI DSS guidelines.

 Cloud compliance considerations: